What Is It?

 Facts to Know

-Fibroids are rarely cancerous.
+- Fibroids are not cancerous and they do not turn into cancer.
 They are balls of muscular tissue that grow inside the uterus, on the surface of the uterus or in the muscular wall of the uterus.

-An estimated 80 percent of women have fibroids, but not all of these women have symptoms.
-They are most commonly found in women in their 30s and 40s.
+- Up to 80 percent of women have fibroids, but not all of these women have symptoms.
+They are most commonly found in women in their 40s and early 50s.

-Fibroid growth is believed to be related to estrogen levels.
-They usually grow slowly during the reproductive years, but may increase in size with pregnancy.
-At menopause, fibroids usually shrink, because estrogen levels decline.
-Estrogen replacement therapy may interfere with this shrinkage after menopause.
+- Fibroids usually grow slowly during the reproductive years, but may increase in size with pregnancy.
+At menopause, fibroids usually shrink, because estrogen and progesterone levels decline.
+Estrogen replacement therapy may rarely interfere with this shrinkage after menopause.

 Questions to Ask